No: 2 / Family: Coenagrionidae / Genus: Agriocnemis

-Sightings (by me): Small number of locations, but common when found
+Sightings (by me): Locally common

-The male
+The Male

 Although tiny, its stunning colours make it quite easy to spot.
 It has lime green stripes along a black thorax.
 The ocular stripe is also bright green.
 Stigma and face are blue.
 S1-2 are green on the abdomen.
-S2 also has a unique "mask" mark.
+S2 also has a unique 'mask' mark.
 6-8 blue, with black dorsal markings and black basal rings.
 S9-10 are black with blue basal ring (this varies).
 Caudal appendages are blue.

 Here's a mature male I captured last year ... see how the dorsal markings near the end segments are filled in here, whereas the above male has a kind of African mask look.